ahmedelamin-hub/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is a read me for variables and expansions
+variables and expansions assignment on c